mistersouza/tic-tac-toe/README.md

 ### Thanks

 + David Calikes, Code Institute Cohort Facilitator.
     + Positive and Uplifting.
 David's Always available and boosts my confidence time we chat.
 + Oluwafemi Medale, Code Institute Mentor.
     + Bugs terminator.
 He always make times, when there's no time at all.
-+ Chat GPT, Mister know it all.
++ Chat GPT, Here comes Mister know it all again.
     + Documenting King.
 Not always correct, but frequently inspiring.